Featured Post

 The band embarked on a massively successful world tour, entitled 'New Jersey Syndicate Tour' from 1988 to 1990.
 On March 10th, 1988, the tour stopped in at Nassau Coliseum.
 It was completely sold-out.

 I get there day of and it was a pretty normal day.
 I set up breakfast, lunch, the dressing rooms, the sound board, everything is pretty much ordinary.
 The only thing I do remember was that we received a call from Debbie Gibson's people.
 She was coming over with a few friends.
 She does live down the street basically.
-I had to quickly set up a hospitality suite for them, super simple, under twenty-one, all soft drinks and snacks.
+I had to quickly set up a hospitality suite for them, super basic, under twenty-one, all soft drinks and snacks.

 Any excitement throughout the day was happening in the front of the house, the stage being set up and a catwalk being erected throughout the entire coliseum.
 It was phenomenal.
 To this day after seeing hundreds of shows, I have never seen any other band erect a catwalk inside a coliseum.